 For outdoor pursuits, the Sibillini Mountain National Park has 70,000 hectares of paradise.
 In addition to frequent themed and seasonal events, the park offers: hiking and biking trails, rock climbing, museums, churches, and the Lago di Fiastra for swimming.
 Skiing and shoe shoeing are popular in the winter.
 The nearby Abbadia di Fiastra is a sanctuary of shaded walking paths.
 The caves at Frasassi are an hour away and the largest in Europe.
 Our paved countryside hill roads are ideal for cyclists.

 If you prefer the beach, Le Marche has 180 kms of sandy coastline and 15 Blue Flag beaches.
 Civitanova Marche, with a Blue Flag beach and its award-winning restaurants and beach establishments, is a 35-minute drive from Casa Pace e Gioia.
+The famous Conero beaches and Sirolo are just a little further.

 If you want to wine and dine, you’ll be pleasantly surprised at how affordable the amazing Marchigiani food and wine is.
 From the unusual but fantastic sparkling red Serrapetrona, to the local favorite Rosso Piceno, and the famous white Verdicchio di Matelica and Jesi, Le Marche’s wines are superb and a fraction of what you’d pay elsewhere - and you’ll most likely get your tour from the owner.
 We cover food more in-depth on the La Cucina Marchigiana page but the stuffed and fried Olive Ascolane are to die for, as is the Vincisgrassi.